benbria/aliasify/README.md

 Configuration
 =============

-Configuration is done via package.json.
-You can either put your configuration directly in package.json, as in the example above, or you can use a json, js.
+Configuration can be loaded in multiple ways;  You can put your configuration directly in package.json, as in the example above, or you can use an external json or js file.
 In your package.json:

     {
         "aliasify": "./aliasifyConfig.js"